Sea Battalion (Germany)

 The Sea Battalion (Seebataillon) is a land formation of the German Navy.
 It was formed in Eckernförde on 1 April 2014, succeeding the Naval Protection Force and the Naval Force Protection Battalion, against a background of rapidly escalating tensions in Eastern Europe centering around Ukraine.

-Structure
+Organization

-The Sea Battalion is made up of around 1,100 sailors and structured into four companies plus support elements.
+The Sea Battalion is made up of around 1,500 sailors and structured into four companies plus support elements.
 Every company, led by a lieutenant commander (Korvettenkapitän, OF-3), is specialized in specific field of force protection.